 All care aspects are easy with this plant and propagation is no exception.
 Plants of the Tradescantia genus are known for being incredibly easy to propagate, which, combined with its hardiness, has made this one a hard-to-beat invasive pest in some regions.

 To propagate your Tradescantia fluminensis, snip a piece off your plant.
 As its common name suggests, an inch is enough!
 Then, just stick it in some moist soil.
 That’s it.
 Water as you normally would.

 Buying Tradescantia fluminensis

 Tradescantia fluminensis is a little less popular than its cousin Tradescantia zebrina, which shares its common names.
 You should be able to find it in some plant stores and garden centers; be sure to look out for the various variegated cultivars with their lovely pink and purple stripes.

 You can buy Tradescantia fluminensis cuttings online here!

 Is Tradescantia fluminensis toxic to cats and dogs?

-The ASPCA lists Tradescantia fluminensis as non-toxic to cats but warns that it can cause dermatitis in dogs.
-Placing this one away from pets just to be sure might be a good idea.
+The ASPCA lists Tradescantia fluminensis as non-toxic to cats and dogs as it causes dermatitis.
+Placing this one away from pets just is a good idea.